8 Days Tibet Mount Everest Memorable Tour with Flight to Kathmandu

 Day 4 Lhasa - Shigatse / 360km, About 8hrs' Driving (B)

-Continuing your trip, you will get to the historical city of Gyantse.
+Continuing your trip, you will get to the historical county - Gyantse.
 Feel hungry?
-Have a good lunch in the town, then go to visit the mysterious Palcho Monastery (altitude: 4,040m).
+Have a good lunch in the town, then go to visit the mysterious Palcho Monastery.
 The monks and tradition of three important sects of Tibetan Buddhism - Sakyapa, Zhalupa and Gelukpa, peacefully coexist in this monastery.
 Its Kumbum, which is 35 meters high and has 76 small chapels with hundreds images of Kriyatantras, is believed to be the largest such structure in Tibet.

-After the Gyantse sightseeing, keep drive about 3 hours, you will arrive at your hotel in Shigatse (altitude: 3,800m).
+After the Gyantse sightseeing, keep drive about 1.5 hours, and you will arrive at your hotel in Shigatse city.
 Have a good rest!

-Tips of today: 1) wear warm clothes to prevent from cold and wild; 2) pack some food and drinks with you because you will spend much time on the road.
+Tips of today: 1) some attractions are at high altitudes, so move slowly and bring an oxygen tank to prevent altitude sickness; 2) wear warm clothes to prevent from cold and wild; 3) pack some food and drinks with you because you will spend much time on the road.

 Day 5 Shigatse - Mount Everest / 350km, About 7hrs' Driving (B)

-• Boguisia's group had a good view in Gawula Pass Boguisia's group had a good view in Gawula Pass
+Boguisia's group had a good view of snow-capped peaks in Gawula Pass

-• Dining Room of Rongbuk Monastery Guesthouse Dining Room in Rongbuk Monastery Guesthouse
+Dining Room in Rongbuk Monastery Guesthouse with Everest View

 Day 6 Mount Everest - Shigatse / 350km, About 7hrs' Driving